 - have contributed some practical assistance to existing movements for social change, guided by the needs and advice of those already working within those movements.

-In the 2020-2021 academic year, students in the Human Rights Law Clinic are working alongside:
+In the 2021-2022 academic year, under the supervision of Anne Driscoll, Judit Villena-Rodó, Pearce Clancy and Dr Maeve O'Rourke, students in the Human Rights Law Clinic are working alongside:

 - Professor Siobhán Mullally, UN Special Rapporteur on trafficking in persons, especially in women and children